hragbalian/pyfuncscribe/README.md

 - Use output redirection or the `-o` flag to save reports for future reference
 - The `--add-description` feature provides a high-level overview perfect for README files or project documentation
 - By default, commented-out code is ignored to keep reports clean and focused on active code
+- Use `--include-empty` when integrating with CI/CD pipelines that expect a report file to always be generated
+- Use `--no-recursive` to generate reports for a single directory without traversing subdirectories

 ## Semantic Versioning